Updates, commentary, training and advice on immigration and asylum law

-As already discussed above, in order to qualify for permanent residence a person needs to have been residing in the UK as a qualified person for five years.
+For those proceeding with a permanent residence application: you need to have been residing in the UK as a qualified person for five years.
 Possession of a residence certificate or residence card is not enough by itself, because these are always issued for five years and a person might cease their qualifying activity during the five year period.

 What evidence do I need to include in a permanent residence application?